severinlandolt/sublime-python-snippets/README.md

 * **Intuitive.** Directly add snippets without searching.
 Tabbable structure for easy completion.
 * **Flexible.** Produce your own snippets from your code, tailored to your needs.
-* **Lightweight.** A handful useful snippets as a foundation for complex structures.
+* **Lightweight.** A handful of useful snippets are the foundation of complex structures.